-The idea of a Local Grant Scheme is to allow your local Community Council to respond to a locally identified need from a community group for a project that will clearly demonstrate a community benefit.
-Allowing decisions to be made locally and appropriately by your Community Council to quickly respond to requests.
-Guidance on the scheme is available here: ANCBC Local Grant Guidelines Form
+The idea of a Local Grant Scheme is to allow your local community council to respond to a locally identified need from a community group for a project that will clearly demonstrate a community benefit.
+Allowing decisions to be made locally and appropriately by your community council to respond quickly to requests.
+Guidance on the scheme is available here: ANCBC Local Grant Guidelines 2023

-If your project requires less than £500 and is located in an area with an operational Community Council you could apply directly to your Community Council in the first instance either personally or by letter.
-If you are seeking more than £500, please apply to the main fund.
+If your project requires less than £500 and is located in an area with an operational community council, you could apply directly to your community council in the first instance, either personally or by letter.
+If you seek more than £500, it may be more appropriate to apply to the ANCBC main fund.

-Participating Community Councils have been awarded £2,000 each and will have an opportunity to claim additional funds each autumn to recoup any spent funds and bring their balance back up to £2,000.
-Community Councils are encouraged to use the funds for onward local grant making but are also able to use the funds for their own projects.
-All local grants must demonstrate local community benefit and fit the criteria below
+Participating community councils have been awarded £4,000 each (from Autumn 2023, previously £2,000) and will have an opportunity to claim additional funds each autumn to recoup any spent funds and bring their balance back up to £4,000.
+Community councils are encouraged to use the funds for onward local grant-making but can also use them for their own projects.
+All local grants must demonstrate local community benefit and fit the criteria below.

 Terms and Conditions of the Grant Scheme

 ANCBC funds provided by ScottishPower Renewables (SPR) are linked to Harestanes Windfarm and, under the agreement with SPR, can be used to support a wide range of costs and activities, including equipment, running costs for local groups, staff or sessional worker costs, consultations, maintenance or refurbishment of community facilities and capital costs to purchase or develop community assets.